owlbarn/owlbarn.github.io/_sources/chapter/interact.rst.txt

   make_network [|28;28;1|];;

-Jupyter notebook should be nicely print out the structure of the neural network.
+Jupyter notebook should nicely print out the structure of the neural network.

 .. figure:: ../figure/jupyter_example_01.png